IMF urges US to work with partners to ease trade restrictions

 At that time, it raised concern over growing trade restrictions under then-President Joe Biden's administration, urging officials to unwind obstacles to free trade.

-The fund in 2024 also urged a reversal in the rise in public debt, noting that officials could raise taxes among other reforms.
+The fund in 2024 also pushed for a reversal in the rise in public debt, noting that officials could raise taxes among other reforms.